michen00/cool-viz/README.md

 A fun, lightweight visualization that lives entirely in the browser.
 Sculpt a shimmering flow field with your cursor or fingertip, switch between neon palettes, and export stills as high-resolution PNGs.

+I vibe-coded this visualization with GitHub Copilot and GPT-5-Codex.

 ## ✨ Features

 - **Responsive flow field** rendered on Canvas with over a thousand particles dancing through a trig-based vector field.